aspose-cells/Aspose.Cells-Products/cells/net/conversion/fods-to-mhtml/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert FODS to MHTML" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=fods outformat=mhtml IsLandingPage=true %}}
+{{% cells-convert title="Free App and Sample Code to Convert FODS to MHTML" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=fods outformat=mhtml IsLandingPage=true %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

- An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+ An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="FODS" readMoreLink="https://docs.fileformat.com/spreadsheet/fods/" >}}
+A file with .fods extension is a type of OpenDocument Spreadsheet document format that stores data in rows and columns.
+The format is specified as part of ODF 1.2 specifications published and maintained by OASIS.
+FODS files cannot be opened with Excel, another Spreadsheet software application by Microsoft.
+FODS files can be saved as ODS using LibreOffice and can be converted to other formats such as XLS and XLSX.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="MHTML" readMoreLink="https://docs.fileformat.com/web/mhtml/" >}}
+Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
+The format is known as archive format because it saves the web HTML code and associated resources in a single file.
+These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
+MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
+Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
+The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}